MOTOR KAYAK

 Electric motors are weak, and they have a restricted range, which is why they work mostly for trolling on flat water over short distances, and for assisted paddling.
 This said, a kayak with such a weak motor is still safer and more convenient to use than a kayak without one.

-Wavewalk’s S4 as the top motor kayak
+Wavewalk’s S4 as the top Motor Kayak

 The patented S4 is the only small boat that you can paddle conveniently as a kayak or a canoe, solo and in tandem.
 This is made possible by the fact that the S4 is just 38″ wide, and its cockpit features sloping sides that allow paddles to move alongside the cockpit in an undisturbed manner.
 This patented catamaran cartop microskiff drafts so little that it outperforms most kayaks and all microskiffs when fishing shallow water is concerned.
 However, being a true catamaran, and featuring a Personal Watercraft style saddle-seat, the S4 is also a seaworthy portable boat for offshore fishing.